NativeScript/docs-v7/docs/runtimes/android/how-to/debug-android-runtime.md

 ![Settings Gradle After](settings-gradle-after.png)

-After the files are synced you should see the `:runtime` and `:runtime-binding-generator` modules in Android Studio and should look like this:
+After the sync has completed, the `:runtime` and `:runtime-binding-generator` modules should appear in the Project view in Android Studio:

 ![Runtime Project Included](runtime-project-shown.png)

 ## Debug the Android Runtime

-### 1. How to debug the Java part of the runtime
+### 1. Debugging the runtime Java code

 If you only want to debug the Java part of the runtime, you're already all set up.
 All you need to do is set a break point and run in debug.